8go/matrix-eno-bot/README.md

 ## Feedback

 - If you like the `matrix-eno-bot` please give it a :star: on Github right away.
+Thanks :heart: !
-  Thanks :heart: Raise issues or contribute a PR.
+- Raise issues or contribute a PR. :thumbsup: to those who have already done so!

 ## Debugging